 The graduate program in the Department of Economics is designed for Ph.D. students.
-However, an M.A. option is given to students who leave the Ph.D. program, students who wish to obtain a master's degree while continuing in the Ph.D. program, or students pursuing a Ph.D. in another field at the University who have an interest in economics.
+However, we do offer a master's degree for students who leave are asked or who choose to leave the Ph.D. program, students who wish to obtain a master's degree while continuing in the Ph.D. program, or students pursuing a Ph.D. in another field at the University who have an interest in economics.

-The M.A. requirements provide the student with a foundation in economic theory, quantitative methods, and field courses.
-The candidate must meet the following requirements, within a maximum time period of five years:
+The M.A. requirements provide a foundation in economic theory, quantitative methods, and field courses.
+The candidate must meet the following requirements within a period of five years:

-- (1) The student must pass at least thirty hours of course work (typically 10 courses) with a grade point average of 3.0 or better.
+(1) The student must pass at least thirty hours of course work (typically 10 courses) with a grade point average of 3.0 or better.
 Twenty-four of these course credits must be earned in courses numbered 600 or above.
 Up to twelve hours of course work may be done outside of economics.
 Up to six hours of course work done elsewhere may be applied to the course work requirement, subject to the review and approval of the Director of Graduate Studies.
-Such work must have been completed not more than five years previously. - (2) The student must pass the micro and macro comps at the M.A. level or higher on either of two attempts. - (3) The student must demonstrate competence in econometrics by passing Econ 623 and Econ 624 with a grade of B or better. - (4) The student must prepare an acceptable research paper.
-The paper will typically be between 10 and 20 pages and will constitute original research; book reviews or purely synthetic papers are not appropriate.
+Such work must have been completed not more than five years previously.

+(2) The student must pass the micro and macro comps at the master's level or higher on either of two attempts.

+(3) The student must demonstrate competence in econometrics by passing Econ 623 and Econ 624 with a grade of B or better.

+(4) The student must prepare an acceptable research paper.
+The paper will typically be between 10 and 20 pages and will constitute original research.
+Book reviews or purely synthetic papers are not appropriate.
 Many second-year courses have term paper requirements that will suffice for this requirement.
 Papers are approved by a primary reader in the field and must earn a grade of B or better.
 The Graduate School requires approval of a second reader, who in practice is usually the Director of Graduate Studies.